AI Agent Development Guidelines

 • Use this to: Quickly find where to add new features or fix bugs

-• docs/reference/FUNCTIONTREESUMMARY.txt (Overview)
+• docs/reference/FUNCTION_TREE_SUMMARY.txt (Overview)

 • Overview of documentation contents